WayneDW/WayneDW.github.io/_posts/2025-08-10-transformer-family.md

 ### Position embedding

+Sinusoidal

 Abs.
 PE/ Learnable P.E./ ALiBi/

+#### RePE

+invariant to shift

+1D/ 2D RoPE (ViT) / beta-base encoding

+RoPE is a rotary transformation applied to the Query (Q) and Key (K) in Attention.？

+RoPE base number LLaMA 3 choose

+how to do multimodal?

+Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation

 Rotary Positional Encoding (RoPE has an inductive bias towards left-to-right ordering, Sitan Chen's Train for theWorst, Plan for the Best:
 Understanding Token Ordering in Masked Diffusions)